acf-extended/ACF-Extended/readme.txt

 [Usage example is available in the FAQ](#faq)

 * **Advanced settings**
 A more sophisticated field settings based on specified location (administration/front-end).
-Example: Field is required only in front-end
+Example: Field is required only in front-end.
+The field group "Advanced settings" must be turned ON.

 * **Advanced validation**
-A more sophisticated validation conditions (AND/OR) with custom error messages based on specified location (administration/front-end)
+A more sophisticated validation conditions (AND/OR) with custom error messages based on specified location (administration/front-end).
+The field group "Advanced settings" must be turned ON.

 * **Permissions**
 Add permission layer to fields.
 Choose which roles can view & edit fields in the post edition screen. (can be combinated with field groups permissions)